Spending time in Barcelona allows you time to enjoy many of Gaudi’s famous landmarks. One you won’t want to miss is Casa Vicens.

 Casa Vicens is located in the former Gràcia neighborhood of Barcelona and was commissioned by Josep Vicens i Montaner, an industrialist who had made his fortune from investments in coal mines.

 It was his first project and one that he would refer to as “the only one I have ever done with all my heart.”

 The tour of Casa Vicens, which is self-guided, allows guests to visit three floors of the house and provides interesting insight into how affluent families lived at the end of the 19th century.

 The house really exemplifies art & nature being interwoven with architecture.

 Ground Level of Casa Vicens

-You will find the original wooden furniture designed by Gaudí himself, a paintings by Francesc Torrescassana, and a plant motifs on the walls, ceiling and fireplace.
+You will find the original wooden furniture designed by Gaudí himself, paintings by Francesc Torrescassana, and plant motifs on the walls, ceiling, and fireplace.

 You can see the Middle Eastern influence in the Turkish smoking room which also features lovely stained glass windows.